Last updated: June 22, 2026

 Does the Token Taxonomy Replace the Howey Test?

-What the taxonomy does replace is the SEC's 2019 "Framework for 'Investment Contract' Analysis of Digital Assets" -- the staff-level guidance that served as the primary analytical tool for seven years.14 It also effectively supersedes former Director William Hinman's 2018 speech suggesting that a sufficiently decentralized token could not be a security, a position the SEC had already distanced itself from during the Ripple litigation.15
+What the taxonomy does replace is the SEC’s 2019 “Framework for ‘Investment Contract’ Analysis of Digital Assets” — the staff-level guidance that served as the primary analytical tool for seven years.14 In our analysis, the taxonomy also effectively displaces former Director William Hinman’s 2018 speech suggesting that a sufficiently decentralized token could not be a security — though that is the firm’s own reading; the release itself does not mention the Hinman speech.15

 The critical distinction: a token can be a digital commodity and still be sold through an investment contract.
 Bitcoin is a commodity.
 But if someone sold Bitcoin with promises of managed returns from their trading expertise, that offering could still be a security.
 The taxonomy classifies the asset.
 Howey classifies the transaction.